Striking Distance: Production

 The film was cited as one of the many troubled projects during the time Sony Pictures was run by Jon Peters and Peter Guber.
 It took a huge amount of resources to merely break even.

 Filming took 13 weeks in the summer of 1992 in Pittsburgh.
 The working title was Three Rivers, and it was scheduled for release on May 21, 1993.
-But after the original performed poorly with test audiences, extensive reshoots were done in Los Angeles, with story changes and removal of some plot points.
+But after the original cut performed poorly with test audiences, extensive reshoots were done in Los Angeles, with story changes and removal of some plot points.
 Because of this, the release date was pushed from May to Sept.
 17.

 According to articles and reports at the time, test audiences were unimpressed with the initial cut of the film largely allegedly because they found parts of it confusing.
 Those parts were added into director Rowdy Herrington's and Marty Kaplan's original script by star Willis.
 One source claimed the original cut was like "Hudson Hawk without the laughs."

-One of the veteran production members said that Willis "called the shots like he did on '(Hudson) Hawk' and like he used to do on 'Moonlighting'.
+One of the veteran production members said that Willis "called the shots like he did on '(Hudson) Hawk' and like he used to do on Moonlighting.
 He had scenes rewritten.
 He did what he wanted to do.
 We were working with Orson Willis."

-When news about reshoots were reported, Columbia's then-current chairman Mark Canton said in an interview that he "couldn't be more enthusiastic" about the film, predicting it would be a "beyond-sizable hit".
-But in order to do so, the movie had to make $30 million-plus profit at the box office.
+When news about reshoots was reported, Columbia's then-current chairman Mark Canton said in an interview that he "couldn't be more enthusiastic" about the film, predicting it would be a "beyond-sizable hit".
+But in order to do so, the movie had to make a $30 million-plus profit at the box office.
 Canton was known for being heavily involved in several other films in earlier years that had very troubled productions and received negative receptions from audiences during test screenings.
 Those include Wes Craven's sci-fi horror film Deadly Friend, one of Willis's earlier box office flops The Bonfire of the Vanities, and John McTiernan's Last Action Hero.
 Just as he did with Striking Distance, Canton kept the news and rumors about problems on sets of those films and negative responses from test audiences from the public and demanded heavy changes on the films, which only ended up making matters worse.